-Currently, there are 45 hypermarkets in the Kingdom based in the five major cites Riyadh, Dammam, Jeddah, Mecca and Madina.
-The number of hypermarkets is expected to increase significantly in the next five years as the major foodstuff retailers such as Azizia Panda, Carrefour, and Danube open new branches in major cities of the Kingdom.
-Class A and B supermarkets in the Kingdom total more than 300 and are increasing in number.
+Currently, there are 60 hypermarkets in the Kingdom based in the five major cites Riyadh, Dammam, Jeddah, Mecca and Madina.
+The number of hypermarkets is expected to increase significantly in the next five years as the major foodstuff retailers such as Azizia Panda, Carrefour, Lulu Saudi Hypermarket and Danube open new branches in major cities of the Kingdom.

+Class A and B supermarkets in the Kingdom total more than 450 and are increasing in number.
 Most are comparable to those in the United States.
-Major supermarket chains include Tamimi Markets, Al Azizia-Panda, Othaim, Al Raya, Danube, Farm, Al Hamada, Marhaba Markets, and Bin Dawoud Supermarkets.
+Major supermarket chains include Tamimi Markets, Panda, Othaim, Al Raya, Danube, Farms, Bin Dawoud, Alsadhan, and Manuel Supermarkets.
 All of these supermarkets have modern frozen food sections and handle a number of food products from the United States.
-Tamimi Markets, Danube and Al Azizia-Panda import fresh fruit and vegetables (such as strawberries, apples, celery, lettuce) directly from the United States.
-Selected produce are flown in while others are shipped in containers.
-Tamimi, and Danube also import a significant percentage of dry goods, chilled beef, and dairy products directly from the U.S., employing the use of consolidators.
+Tamimi Markets, Othaim, Danube, Manuel Supermarket and Al Azizia-Panda often are involved in direct imports of processed foods, fruit, vegetables and livestock and poultry meat mostly through consolidators.
+Selected produce are flown from the U.S. and Europe while others are shipped by sea.

 Tamimi Markets began as a partnership with Safeway USA, but has been wholly owned by the Tamimi family since late 70s.
 Tamimi continues, however, to sell Safeway brand products.
 All supermarket chains in the Kingdom are wholly owned by Saudi companies with the exceptions of Carrefour, which is joint venture between French owners and Saudi investor.
+Lulu Saudi Hypermarket is owned by U.A.E. based Emke Group.

-Al Azizia-Panda, the largest local supermarket chain, has grown from a few stores in the early 1990 to more than 120 stores today, mainly through acquisition of existing supermarket chains.
+Al Azizia-Panda Inc. is the largest local supermarket chain, has grown from a few stores in the early 1990 to more than 150 stores today, mainly through acquisition of existing supermarket chains.
+With more than 120 stores, Othaim is the second largest supermarket chain in Saudi Arabia.